gayatrirajgor/SEI-project-2/README.md

 * After only a week of learning React, I was proud of the functionality we were able to produce in the two days we worked on this project.

 ### Challenges
 * I was using Bulma for the first time throughout this project, thus it took some time to become familiar with the framework.
-However, after I realised how it worked, I could see the advantages of using it for styling.
+However, after I realised how it worked, I could see the advantages of using it for styling, such as Bulma being lightweight as well as simple to customise the framework.

 <a name="ideas"></a>
 ## 6. Future Ideas 💭